lokeshramchand-ctrl/lokeshramchand-ctrl/README.md

-Hi , you are looking at lokeshramchand-ctrl readme.md Myself Lokesh Ram Chand
+Hi , you are looking at lokeshramchand-ctrl readme.md .
+Myself Lokesh Ram Chand, currently pursing bachelors in Computer Science.
-Currently pursing bachelors in Computer Science Studying First year in KL university Hyderabad
+Studying First year in KL university Hyderabad
 I have just started to learn to code and has zero experience in coding and computer science I have just started with programming language 'C'